WebOfTrust/ietf-cesr-proof/draft-pfeairheller-cesr-proof.md

 where KERI is the identifier of KERI events followed by the hexidecimal major and minor version code and then the serialized encoding format of the event, JSON in this case.
 KERI and ACDC support JSON, MessagePack and CBOR currently.
 Field ordering is important when apply cryptographic signatures and all serialized encoding formats must support static field ordering.
 Serializing a SAD starts with reading the version string from the SAD field (`v` for KERI and ACDC events message) to determine the serialized encoding format of the message.
 The serialized encoding format is used to generate the SAID at creation and can not be changed.
 The event map is serialized using a library that ensures the static field order perserved across serialization and deserialization and the private keys are used to generate the qualified cryptographic material that represents the signatures over the SAD content.

 The same serialized encoding format must be used when nesting a SAD in another SAD.
 For example, an ACDC credential that was issued using JSON can only be embedded and presented in a KERI `exn` presentation event message that uses JSON as its serialized encoding format.
 That same credential can not be transmitted using CBOR or MessagePack.
 Controllers can rely on this restriction when verifying signatures of embedded SADs.
 When processing the signature attachments and resolving the data at a given SAD path, the serialization of the outter most SAD can be used at any depth of the traversal.
 New verison string processing does not need to occur at nested paths.
-However, if credential signature verification is pipelined and process in parallel processes from event message processing, the version string of the nested SAD will still be valid and can be used if needed.
+However, if credential signature verification is pipelined and processed in parallel to the event message such that the event message is not avaiable, the version string of the nested SAD will still be valid and can be used if needed.

+Each attached signature is accompanied by a SAD Path that indicates the content that is signed.
+The path must resolve within the enveloping SAD to either a nested SAD (map) or a SAID (string) of an externally provided SAD.
+This of course, includes a root path that resolves to the enveloping SAD itself.

 ### Signatures with Non-Transferable Identifiers
 Non-transferable identifiers only ever have one public key.
-In addition, the identifier prefix is identical to the qualified cryptographic material of the public key and therefore no KEL is required to validate the signature of a non-transferable identifier.
+In addition, the identifier prefix is identical to the qualified cryptographic material of the public key and therefore no KEL is required to validate the signature of a non-transferable identifier [KERI].
 The attachment code for witness receipt couplets, used for CESR Proof Signatures,  takes this into account.
-The four character couner code `-C##` is used for non-transferable identifiers and contains the signing identfier prefix and the signature.
+The four character couner code `-C##` is used for non-transferable identifiers and contains the signing identfier prefix and the signature [CESR].
 Since the verification key can be extracted from the identifier prefix and the identifier can not be rotated, all that is required to validate the signature is the identifier prefix, the data signed and the signature.

 ### Signatures with Transferable Identifiers
-Transferable identifiers require full KEL resolution and verfication to determine the correct public key used to sign some content.
-In addition, the attachment code used for transferable identifiers, `-F##` must specify the location in the KEL at which point the signature was generated.
+Transferable identifiers require full KEL resolution and verfication to determine the correct public key used to sign some content [KERI].
+In addition, the attachment code used for transferable identifiers, `-F##` must specify the location in the KEL at which point the signature was generated [CESR].
 To accomplish this, this counter code includes the identifier prefix, the sequence number of the event in the KEL, the digest of the event in the KEL and the indexed signatures (transferable identifiers support multiple public/private keys and require index signatures).
 Using all the values, one can verify the signature(s) by retrieving the KEL of the identifier prefix and determine the key state at the sequence number along with validating the digest of the event against the actual event.
 Then using the key(s) at the determined key state, validate the signature(s).

 ## Additional Count Codes